 Once you put the pen to the page, don’t stop until you have filled three pages.
 Write out everything that is making you sad, or scared, or anxious.
 Get it all out of your head and onto the page.
 Naming your fears and putting them on paper will make it easier to let go of them.

 Exercise is wonderful for the body.
 It helps you release endorphins that make you feel better naturally.
 Your body is made to move.

 People who battle depression often stop exercising because they are in physical pain.
 But as difficult as it may seem at first, movement will help you feel better both physically and mentally.

 You don’t have to go on a grueling run or take a high tempo aerobics class.
-If you are having a lot of physical pain try an exercise that is gentle like therapeutic yoga or Tai Chai.
+If you are having a lot of physical pain, try an exercise that is gentle like therapeutic yoga or Tai Chi.
 Pilates is also a great exercise for people who have chronic pain.

-Walking is one of the best exercises that you can do and it’s totally free.
-Just 20 -30 minutes of consistent activity each day will make a huge difference in how you feel.
+Walking is easy, free and one of the best self help for depression exercises..
+Just 20-30 minutes of consistent activity each day will make a huge difference in how you feel.
 Exercise is one of the best ways that you can fight depression.

 Getting enough sleep is crucial for both physical and mental health.
-If you are not getting at least seven hours of restful sleep at night there are many things that you can do to improve the quality and the amount of sleep that you are getting.
-Turn off the computer, your smartphone, your tablet and any other screens at least an hour before bed.
-Try taking a hot bath or shower.
-Meditation and/ or self hypnosis to relax at night will improve the quality of your sleep.
+If you are not getting at least seven hours of restful sleep at night, there are many things that you can do to improve the quality and the amount of sleep that you are getting:

 More about how to do self hypnosis.